 Staying a Step Ahead of Threats

 In a perfect world, the question, 'should companies pay ransomware?' is a clear, unequivocal no—but we know that from a business perspective the answer isn't so simple.
-If your organization is ever faced with that hard question, refer to Gartner's Quick Answer as a starting place.
-To avoid paying the ransom altogether, consider adding network visibility and behavior-based detection from a network detection and response (NDR) solution to increase your chances of catching the adversary in the act.
+To avoid paying the ransom altogether, consider diversifying your defensive tactics with processes and solutions that can help spot and halt ransomware in the midgame—after the initial intrusion—to increase your chances of catching the adversary in the act.
 We can hope that, by staying ahead of ransomware's game plan, successful extortions will become less and less common.